ENSET-JEE-DS/Lab-3/README.md

 #### `Patient` Entity

-The `Patient` class represents the patient entity with fields for ID, name, birth date, illness status, and score.
+The `Patient` class represents the patient entity with fields.
 It uses JPA annotations for ORM mapping and validation annotations for input validation.

 ```java
 @Entity